Blog Posts in March 2023

 To paraphrase an old joke: It’s not that ChatGPT is lying.
 It’s just that what it knows isn’t necessarily true.
 See also: the difference between bullshit and lies.

-Did you know that most chassis switches look like leaf-and-spine fabrics1 from the inside?
+Did you know most chassis switches look like leaf-and-spine fabrics1 from the inside?
 If you didn’t, you might want to watch the short Chassis Architectures video by Pete Lumbis (author of ASICs for Networking Engineers part of the Data Center Fabric Architectures webinar).

 TL&DR: No. You can move on.